• Home

 January 19th: National Popcorn Day

-How does popcorn end up in your bowl?
-Well, first you have to grow the popcorn.
-Take the journey from the garden to your mouth in Let’s Pop, Pop, Popcorn by Cynthia Schumerth.
+How does popcorn end up in your bowl?⁣ Well, first you have to grow the popcorn.⁣ Take the journey from the garden to your mouth in Let’s Pop, Pop, Popcorn by Cynthia Schumerth.

 This informational book works well for a story time read-aloud because it has lots of rhythm and bright engaging illustrations.

-January 20th: Penguin Awareness Day
+January 20th: Martin Luther King Jr. Day

 January 21st: Squirrel Appreciation Day

-Girl Versus Squirrel by Hayley Barrett is the story of a birdfeeder problem and squirrels.
-But Pearl is resourceful.
+Girl Versus Squirrel by Hayley Barrett is the story of a birdfeeder problem and squirrels.⁣ But Pearl is resourceful.
 She is up to the challenge of keeping the squirrel out of the feeders.
 She comes up with some clever ways to keep the squirrel out of the seed, but really she ends up creating quite the amusement park for the squirrel in the process.
 A squirrel can be very determined.
-And, then Pearl discovers something that changes her heart about the squirrel.
+And, then Pearl discovers something that changes her heart about the squirrel.⁣

 January 22nd: National Grandpa Day